 - if someone borrows your vehicle to move house or clean up their yard

-On-the-spot fines are issued to individuals for the following amounts of dumped waste:
+Council issues on-the-spot fines to individuals for the following amounts of dumped waste:

-- less than 20 litres (such as cigarette butts, drink cans) - 2 penalty units
+- less than 200 litres - two penalty units

-On-the-spot fines are issued to corporations for the following amounts of dumped waste:
+Council also issues on-the-spot fines to corporations for the following amounts of dumped waste: